-The annual Leapfrog ASC Survey is free and open to ambulatory surgery centers (ASCs) from April 1 to December 31.
-The Survey assesses the safety and quality of ASCs based on national, evidence-based measures that are of specific interest to employers, health care purchasers and, consumers.
-Survey Results are publicly reported, and provide ASCs with information to benchmark their progress in improving the care they deliver.
+The annual Leapfrog ASC Survey is free and open to ambulatory surgery centers (ASCs) from April 1 to November 30.
+The Survey assesses the safety and quality of ASCs based on national, evidence-based measures that are of specific interest to employers, health care purchasers, and consumers.
+Survey Results are publicly reported and provide ASCs with information to benchmark their progress in improving the care they deliver.

 Prepare to Submit an ASC Survey